locutusjs/locutus/CONTRIBUTING.md

 This first rewrites mocha test-cases based on `example` and `result` comments found in the function's headers.
 This is useful if you're changing the tests themselves as well.

-If that's not needed as you're iterating purely on the implementation, here's a speedier way of singling out `natsort`.
+If that's not needed as you're iterating purely on the implementation, here's a faster way of singeling out `natsort`.
 This re-uses an already generated mocha test:

 ```bash